 Equal Employment Employer

-Equal employment opportunity is a fundamental principle at the OE, where employment is based upon personal capabilities without discrimination on the basis of any legally protected classification, such as race, color, religion/creed, sex (including pregnancy, gender, and sexual orientation), national origin, age, political ideas, vaccination status, genetic information, or disability, so long as those classifications/conditions don’t affect the reasonable demands of the position or ability to perform the required tasks.
+Equal employment opportunity is a fundamental principle at the OE, where employment is based upon personal capabilities without discrimination on the basis of any legally protected classification, such as race, color, religion/creed, sex (including pregnancy, gender, and sexual orientation), national origin, age, political ideas, vaccination status, genetic information, or disability, so long as those classifications/conditions do not affect the reasonable demands of the position or ability to perform the required tasks.
 This policy applies to all policies and procedures relating to recruitment and hiring, compensation, benefits, layoff, discharge, training, and all other terms, conditions, and privileges of employment.

 Accommodation

-The OE may provide employees reasonable accommodation for any mental or physical disability or religious belief/practice, etc. so long as the reasonable accommodation does not incur undue hardship for the OE.A reasonable accommodation does not mean the elimination of an essential function of the job.
+The OE may provide employees reasonable accommodation for any mental or physical disability or religious belief/practice, etc., so long as the reasonable accommodation does not incur undue hardship for the OE.
+The OE may request the request be provided in writing, which would include the nature of the request and the reason the accommodation is needed.
+A reasonable accommodation does not mean the elimination of an essential function of the job.

 ADA Compliance [Pending]